 Understanding Cognitive Load And Its Impact On Performance

-Cognitive load refers to the total amount of mental effort being used in the working memory.
+Cognitive load refers to the total mental effort used in the working memory.

-When this capacity is exceeded, it can lead to cognitive overload, which can negatively impact productivity, learning, and overall performance.
+When this capacity is exceeded, it can lead to cognitive overload, negatively impacting productivity, learning, and overall performance.

 Why Managing Cognitive Load Matters in the Workplace